 - Finally, Gives HIGH output to RESET OUT pin.

 RESET OUT is used to reset the peripheral devices and other ICs present on the circuit.
 It is an output signal.
 It works on active high signal.
 The output on this pin goes high whenever RESET IN is given low signal.
 The output remains high as long as RESET IN is kept low.

 SID and SOD (Pin 4 and Pin 5):

 SID (Serial Input Data):

-SID takes 1 bit input from serial port of 8085 microprocessor.
-It stores the bit at the 8th position (MSB) of the Accumulator.
-RIM (Read Interrupt Mask) instruction is used to transfer the bit.
+It takes 1 bit input from serial port of 8085 microprocessor.
+SID stores the bit at the 8th position (MSB) of the Accumulator.
+RIM (Read Interrupt Mask) instruction used for transfer the bit.